 A few years ago at Christmas I made a bunch of gingerbread cookies that were all in the shape of my favourite farm animals.
 Which would be all farm animals except the rat.

 Now, when you have everyone over for dinner there are two things you want to accomplish in the small amount of time that people are in your home.
 1) You want them to feel at home and welcome.
 2) You want them to be insanely envious of you, your life, your home, your food and how effortless and impressive you are all at the same time.

-I put a lot of work into these stupid farm animal cookies that summed up my whole life into 3 delicious bites.
-I’m traditional but untraditional at the same time, I can cook delicious gingerbread and I’m way more fun than any of you.
+I put a lot of work into the stupid farm animal cookies but just stuck on a plate they didn't display well.
 Without those cookies looking their best I was just another schmo having a Christmas Eve dinner so I needed to do something.

 I cut two triangles and screwed them into the back of the wood so it would act like a really, really long cookbook stand.